 Menstrual disorders, such as irregular periods, painful menstruation, and heavy bleeding, affect millions of women and are often linked to hormonal imbalances, stress, and poor lifestyle habits.
 While medication plays a vital role, yoga therapy has emerged as a powerful complementary approach to restore hormonal balance, reduce stress, and promote reproductive health.
-This case study describes the healing journey of Sneha Verma, a 28-year-old working professional, who overcame her long-standing menstrual issues through a blend of yoga and medical support.
+This case study describes the healing journey of Sneha Verma, a 28-year-old working professional, who overcame her long-standing menstrual disorders through a blend of yoga and medical support.

 Table of Contents